PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 restart PowerDNS.

 .. note::
-  This sqlite database is different from the database used for the regular :doc:`SQLite 3 backend <../backends/generic-sqlite3>`.
+  This SQLite database is different from the database used for the regular :doc:`SQLite 3 backend <../backends/generic-sqlite3>`.

 After this, you can use ``pdnsutil secure-zone`` and all other pdnsutil commands on your BIND zones without trouble.